abraj/learn-solidity/git-submodule.md

 A _git submodule_ is a separate repository within a repository, i.e. it allows git repositories to be nested within other separate repositories.

+However, this is more useful when you are consuming some repository just as a library.
+If you are doing active development/contribution on the submodule repository, then `git submodule` is less useful, since it performs checkout in _**detached HEAD**_ mode.

 A `.gitmodules` file is used in the parent repository to manage the submodules.
 A typical `.gitmodules` file looks like this: